joshtynjala/building-adobe-air-applications/signing-air-applications/signing-an-updated-version-of-an-air-application.md

 5. Package the .air file into a native installer using the ADT `-package` command with the `-target native` flag.
-Because the application is already signed, you don’t specify a signing certificate as part of this step.
+Because the application is already signed, you don't specify a signing certificate as part of this step.

 The following example demonstrates steps 3-5 of this process.
 The code calls ADT with the `-package` command, calls ADT with the the `-migrate` command, then